airladon/FigureOne/docs/README.md

 ### stop

-Stop all animations, movement and pulses in diagram.
+Stop all animations, movement and pulses in figure.

 #### Parameters